Permafrost/TundraTN/README.md

 // exception will be thrown and handled by the $catch service.
 For example, if you have enabled
 // duplicate document checking on the Trading Networks document type and do not wish to process
 // duplicates, set the $strict/Saving error class to 'true' and duplicate documents will not
-// be processed and will instead have their user status set to 'ERROR' (when using the standard
+// be processed and will instead have their user status set to 'ABORTED' (when using the standard
 // $catch service).
 tundra.tn:amend(bizdoc, $amendments[], $catch, $finally, $schema, $part.input, $part.output, $encoding.input, $encoding.output, $strict);